peterjacobson/drawn-in/content/index.md

 <br><br>

 ### Who am I to do this?
 Am I an artist?
 Mmm.
 As much as you are.
-I'm a regular guy, Pete, from a farm half an hour north of Wellington.
+I'm Pete, a 27 year old navigating friendships, family, love, work and play.
+I'm from a little farm half an hour north of Wellington.
+I lived in Manchester long enough to appreciate NZ.
+I love connecting with people and popping [echo chamber bubbles](https://en.wikipedia.org/wiki/Echo_chamber_(media)) - including my own.

-There is a sketch of me below - can you guess which one?
+There's a sketch of me below - can you guess which one?

-This project is about celebrating the artist in everyone.
+This project is about celebrating the artist in everyone, connecting people and having a laugh together.
-I'm just here to throw the party.
+Oh.
+And hosting an exhibition party.
+It's going to be awesome.

 <br><br>